pyca/cryptography/docs/development/test-vectors.rst

   ``cryptography.io.pem`` certificate.
 * ``cryptography.io.precert.pem`` - A pre-certificate with the CT poison
   extension for the cryptography website.
+* ``cryptography-scts.io.pem`` - A leaf certificate issued by Let's Encrypt for the cryptography website which contains signed certificate timestamps.
 * ``wildcard_san.pem`` - A leaf certificate issued by a public CA for ``langui.sh`` that contains wildcard entries in the SAN extension.
 * ``san_edipartyname.der`` - A DSA certificate from a `Mozilla bug`_